stripe-archive/stripe-payments-demo/server/fsharp/README.md

 ## Payments Integration

-- [`app.fs`](app.go) contains the routes that interface with Stripe to create charges and receive webhook events.
+- [`app.fs`](app.fs) contains the routes that interface with Stripe to create charges and receive webhook events.

 ## Requirements

-You’ll new the following:
+You’ll need the following:

 - [.NET Core SDK](https://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html) >= 2.2.202
 - Modern browser that supports ES6 (Chrome to see the Payment Request, and Safari to see Apple Pay)